Ensuring String Tension Stability: Strategies for Crank Lockout Stringing Machines

 String tension loss is a common concern when stringing squash and tennis rackets with crank lock out type machines.
 Recall from the different types of stringing machines article that the key advantage of constant pull machines is that strings remain in the tension that was set by the stringer when being clamped.
 In crank lock out type machines, it is common to see strings lose a pound or two of tension due to relaxation after the lock out.
+While you cannot prevent tension loss in tennis strings, you can minimize it with some methods.

 Experienced stringers understand this, and have come up with ways to minimize the loss of tension and get just as accurate as the constant-pull machines.
 This is what this article is about.